dapak2002/programming-languages-2022/assignment-2.md

 (Recall that we read `subst i e2 e3` as "substitute `i` by `e2` in `e3`".)

-## Part 1: Conditionals and Recursion
+## Part 1: From LambdaNat2 to LambdaNat3 - Conditionals and Recursion

 The purpose of this part is to add conditionals and recursion to Part 0, see the [lecture notes](https://hackmd.io/@alexhkurz/rJEeYqZtw) for the necessary background.
 Your new version will be in a folder `LambdaNat3`.